Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: A Bayesian Disease Mapping Model

 \section{A Bayesian Disease Mapping Model}

-We consider a disease mapping dataset called Scotland lip cancer data, which was used in many studies; see \citet{stern2000posterior, spiegelhalter2002bayesian, plummer2008penalized}.
+We first consider a disease mapping dataset of Scotland lip cancer data, which was originally analyzed by \cite{clayton1987empirical} and was used by \cite{stern2000posterior}.
 The data represents male lip cancer counts (over the period of 1975-1980) in the $n = 56$ districts of Scotland.
-At each district $i$, the data include these fields: \begin{inparaenum}[(1)] \item identity number of each district $i$; \item name of each district; \item number of observed cases of lip cancer, $y\obs_{i}$; \item number of expected cases, $E_{i}$, calculated based on standardization of ``population at risk" across different age groups; \item standardized morbidity ratio ($S\!M\!R_i$) for the $i$th districts, $S\!M\!R_i \equiv y\obs_i/E_i$; \item percent of population employed in agriculture, fishing and forestry, $x_{i}$, used as a covariate; and \item group of IDs of neighbouring $i$th district. \end{inparaenum} Table~\ref{tab:lpdata} shows the data for 6 districts.
-The full data of 56 districts can be found from Table I of \cite{stern2000posterior}.
+At each district $i$, the data include these fields: \begin{inparaenum}[(1)] \item the number of observed cases of lip cancer, $y\obs_{i}$; \item the number of expected cases, $E_{i}$, calculated based on a standardization of ``population at risk" across different age groups; \item the standardized morbidity ratio ($S\!M\!R_i$) for the $i$th districts, $S\!M\!R_i \equiv y\obs_i/E_i$; \item the percentage of the population employed in agriculture, fishing and forestry, $x_{i}$, used as a covariate; and \item the group of IDs of districts neighbouring the $i$th district. \end{inparaenum} Table~\ref{tab:lpdata} shows the data for the first 6 districts.
+The full data for all 56 districts can be found from Table I of \cite{stern2000posterior}. \\

-We consider a typical Bayesian disease mapping model \citep{stern2000posterior} with a latent variable capturing the spatial correlation for a dataset such as Scottish lip cancer data.
-Let $\by=(y_1, \cdots, y_n)$ represent the vector of observed disease counts from $n$ geographical regions, $\boldsymbol{E}=(E_1, \cdots, E_n)$ indicate the expected disease counts, and $\blambda=(\lambda_1, \cdots, \lambda_n)$ as a vector of relative risk parameters.
-Then, conditional on the expected counts and the relative risk parameters, the response variables are assumed independent and distributed with Poisson:
+We consider here a typical Bayesian disease mapping model \cite{stern2000posterior} with a latent variable capturing the spatial correlation for a dataset (such as the Scottish lip cancer data).
+Let $\by=(y_1, \cdots, y_n)$ represent the vector of observed disease counts from $n$ geographical regions, where $\boldsymbol{E}=(E_1, \cdots, E_n)$ indicates the expected disease counts, and $\blambda=(\lambda_1, \cdots, \lambda_n)$ is a vector of relative risks (latent variables).
+Then, conditional on the expected counts and the relative risks, the response variables are assumed independent and distributed as follows: